GraphQLSwift/GraphQLRxSwift/README.md

 # GraphQLRxSwift

+**ARCHIVED**: GraphQLSwift adopted AsyncSequence in place of its home-grown event stream in [v4.0.0](https://github.com/GraphQLSwift/GraphQL/releases/tag/4.0.0), which makes this package obsolete.
+RxSwift can still be used alongside the AsyncSequence system using [it's Concurrency extensions](https://github.com/ReactiveX/RxSwift/blob/main/RxSwift/Observable%2BConcurrency.swift).

+---

 GraphQLRxSwift is a small Swift GraphQL/Graphiti subscription driver that allows usage of [RxSwift](https://github.com/ReactiveX/RxSwift) observables as subscription event streams.